ncatlab/nlab-content/pages/2/1/6/7/7612/content.md

 ## Idea

+### General

 A _certification_ or _formal verification_ of a computer program is a formalized guarantee -- a [[proof]] -- that the program has given specified properties.
 For instance, it could be guaranteed to compute a given output based on a given input, or to always terminate, or to not include a certain kind of security hole.

 Certifications often take the form of a [[proof]] that a program, regarded as a [[term]] of some sort (under _[[programs as proofs]]_), has a specified [[type]].
 Thus, [[programming languages]] based on highly expressive [[type theories]] (including [[dependent types]]) are a natural place to do certified programming "natively".
 Examples are _[[Coq]]_ and _[[Agda]]_.
 In this case, the program is written at the same time as a proof of its certification.
 One often then wants to "extract" the executable code or "ignore" the proof part of the terms when actually running the code, for performance reasons; Coq and Agda include mechanisms designed for this.

 It is also possible to write a program in some less strongly typed language and provide an "external" certification for it, rather than one built into the program itself.
-Computer proof assistants like Coq and Agda are also used for this, using a formal representation of some other programming language.
+Computer proof assistants like [[Coq]] and [[Agda]] are also used for this, using a formal representation of some other programming language.
 There are also other program analysis tools which can produce automated proofs of certain aspects of a computer program, such as safety and termination (although of course a *complete* solution to termination-checking is impossible, being the [[halting problem]]).

-So far, fully certified programming in the type-theoretic sense is largely an academic endeavor, see for instance ([SpittersKrebbersvdWeegen](#SpittersKrebbersvdWeegen)); the tools available at present usually require too much time and effort to be worth the payoff in industry.
-As automation progresses, this may change.
+### Via homotopy type theor

 From [Ghani et al. 15](#GhaniEtAl15):